 We begin with the ideas of Vedanta and Samkhya on which the earliest expositions of Yoga are based.
-This preliminary study will then provide a basis for a consideration of the teachings on Yoga found in the Upanishads, Bhagavad-gita, and Yoga Sutras as well as a thorough review of the Tantric roots of Hatha Yoga practice.
+This provides a basis for a study of teachings found in the Upanishads, Bhagavad-gita, and Yoga Sutras as well as a thorough review of the Tantric roots of Hatha Yoga practice.

-This course gives a detailed understanding of the fundamental ideas on which Yoga practice is based and the ways in which it has developed during the ensuing millennia.
+This course gives a detailed understanding of the fundamental ideas on which Yoga practice is based and the ways in which it has developed over the millennia.

 The course consists of seven sessions delivered on a weekly basis.

 Where does Yoga fit within Indian thought?
 Here, we look at Vedanta and Samkhya and their influence on theory and practice.
 We also begin our exploration of early Yoga.
 Modern Yoga is derived from many different strands of Indian thought and we can trace a significant distinction between the Vedic and tantric influences.
 We also see how contemporary teachers have reworked and reshaped earlier teachings to a form more suitable for contemporary students.